 The majority of college students will agree that these possibilities are scarce, despite the fact that certain teachers will give you the chance to earn some extra credit.

-With this knowledge, you should make sure that every task you submit is your best work since you probably won’t have the opportunity to redo it.
+Given this, you should make sure that every assignment you submit is at the top of your game because you probably won’t have a second opportunity.

-Read the following to improve your study skills and ensure you’re creating high-quality work:
+Read the following to improve your study skills and ensure you’re submitting high-quality work: